BUSINESS CRIME SOLICITORS: WHITE COLLAR DEFENCE & CORPORATE INVESTIGATIONS

 The maximum period for the disqualification order is 15 years.

-Our Business Crime Lawyers and White Collar Solicitors are part of the wider team of nationally recognised Criminal Defence Lawyers.
-Contact our Business Crime Solicitors today by calling 0161 228 2244.
+Our Business Crime Lawyers, White Collar Solicitors and Corporate Crime Lawyers are part of the wider team of nationally recognised Criminal Defence Lawyers.
+Contact our Business Crime Solicitors today by calling the number at the top of this.
 If you would like us to contact you, simply fill in our online enquiry form and a member of the team will be in touch as soon as possible.

 Our legal team is available 7 days a week.
-If you or your business need expert legal representation, call Draycott Browne today on +44 (0)161 266 7085 or complete our contact form.
+If you or your business need expert legal representation, call Draycott Browne today, or complete our contact form.
 When your business faces the stiffest challenge, you cannot afford to settle for anything less than Draycott Browne.
 Call our business crime team.